Battle of Caishi: Jin-Liao-Song

 The Song (960–1276) was a Han-led dynasty that ruled over Southeast China.
 To their north was the Jin dynasty, a Jurchen-Han mixed dynasty that ruled over Northeast China.
-The Jin were led by the Jurchens, a confederation of semi-agrarian tribes from Manchuria in northeast China.
-But many northern Han nobles were also part of the Jin.
+The Jin were led by the Jurchens, a confederation of semi-agrarian tribes from Manchuria in northeast China, though many northern Han nobles were also part of the Jin.
 The Liao were a Khitan-led dynasty covering parts of Mongolia, West China, and Central Asia.
 Like the Jin, the Liao also adopted Han culture, spoke Chinese, and practiced Buddhism.

 The Song and Jin had once been military allies.
 However, in 1114, the Jurchen, unified under the rule of Wanyan Aguda, plotted a revolt against their former overlords: the Khitan-led Liao dynasty.
 In 1115, Aguda established the Jin dynasty and adopted the title of emperor.
 The Jin negotiated a joint attack with the Song against the Khitans.
 They planned the attack for 1121 and then rescheduled to 1122.

 In 1122, the Jin captured the Khitan Supreme and Western Capitals.
 The Song tried to capture the Liao Southern Capital of Yan (modern Beijing), but it fell later that year to the Jin.
 Negotiations between the Song and Jin produced a treaty in 1123, but bilateral relations deteriorated because of territorial disputes over the Sixteen Prefectures.
 In 1125, the Jin invaded the Song.